 Underground Feeder Cable

 Most NM cable is used in "dry," or interior, locations, where the cable is protected inside wall, ceiling, and floor cavities.
 Underground feeder (UF) cable is a special type of non-metallic cable that is suitable for "wet" locations and for direct burial in the ground.
-UF cable is usually gray (not white, yellow, orange, or black—like standard NM cable) and is labeled "UF-B" and may include "Sunlight Resistant" or similar wording.
+UF cable is usually gray (not white, yellow, orange, or black, like standard NM cable); it is labeled "UF-B" and may include "Sunlight Resistant" or similar wording.
 UF cable uses the same symbols as standard NM cable to indicate the number and gauge of wires.

 Labels on Individual Wires

-The important labeling on individual wires relates to the wire insulation, the plastic coating that covers the metal part of the wire.
+The important labeling on individual wires relates to the wire insulation—the plastic coating that covers the metal conducting wire.
 The most common types of wire used in home wiring include:

 Here's what the letters on the labels mean: